radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/02-tuning-tips-for-caching-in-radiantone.md

 ldapsearch -h 10.11.12.91 -p 2389 -D "cn=directory manager" -w "secret" -b "action=synchronizecache,Employee=1,Category=employees,dc=csaa" -s base (objectclass=*)

+>[!warning]
->[!warning] if there are many failed entries in the persistent cache refresh log, meaning that the cache image is significantly different than the backends, it might be more efficient to reinitialize the persistent cache as opposed to trying to fix the failed updates one at a time.
+>If there are many failed entries in the persistent cache refresh log, meaning that the cache image is significantly different than the backends, it might be more efficient to reinitialize the persistent cache as opposed to trying to fix the failed updates one at a time.

 ##### Deleting the Persistent Cache